 The study was completed in 2018.
 Please use the ‘Study Results’ link on the left to see details of the research findings.

 What is this study about?

-The feasibility study will involve six Norfolk & Waveney general practices and about 60 patients in total.
-Three practices will be in a ‘standard care planning’ group, and another three practices will be in the ‘care planning plus goal-setting’ group.
-We will compare the two groups and aim to find out:
+The feasibility study involved six Norfolk & Waveney general practices and about 60 patients in total.
+Three practices were in a ‘standard care planning’ group, and another three practices were in the ‘care planning plus goal-setting’ group.
+We compared the two groups and aimed to find out:

 - Do patients and GPs like using care plans with specific goals?